talkbank-io/api-partners-js/README.md

 # api-partners-js

-API for TalkBank's partners

-To install run 'npm install', then require the Client class
+To install run `npm install`, then require the Client class

 ```
 const Client = require('./Client');